Washington Crossing Bridge

 Washington Crossing Bridge (officially the Washington Crossing Toll Supported Bridge) is a truss bridge spanning the Delaware River that connects Washington Crossing, Hopewell Township in Mercer County, New Jersey with Washington Crossing, Upper Makefield Township in Bucks County, Pennsylvania.
 It was built in 1904 by the Taylorsville Delaware Bridge Company.
+It serves as the connector of Pennsylvania Route 532 on the Pennsylvania side, with County Route 546 on the New Jersey side.
 The bridge is currently owned and operated by the Delaware River Joint Toll Bridge Commission.